 Nathalie Horvat has been working in The Slovene Youth Theatre, which developed to the center of theatre research and engaged theatre already in the 80’s.
 Today it is connecting theatre borders interdisciplinary and thematizes political subversities.
 Her business covers everything from mask design to make-up and hairdressing.
 She has been an indispensable part of the team in the making of horror film Idyll (Tomaž Gorkič, 2015), that involved a lot of slaughtering, facial deformations and cutting off limbs.
 She also cooperated in the making of the Fear (Dejan Babosek, 2016), which was made with the intention of shining a light over problems which erupt from intolerance in society.

-DEJA ŠKERJANC (costume design) finished her master’s studies with the thesis about gender in Slovene film.
+DEJA ŠKERJANC (costume assistant & wardrobe) finished her master’s studies with the thesis about gender in Slovene film.
 Unfortunately, it does not include sex studies.
 She is one of those who like the latest Mad Max film.
 She cares about equality.
 As a child she adored national basketball players, but today she is more into football and good music.